 TB CARE I June 2013 Newsletter

-We've just released the latest version of the TB CARE I newsletter, which brings to you stories from a range of countries and activities, updates on the TB CARE I program and information on new publications and tools.
+We've just released the latest version of the TB CARE I newsletter, which brings you stories from a range of countries and activities, updates on the TB CARE I program and information on new publications and tools.

 TIBU: Using Innovative Technology to Improve the Kenya TB Program

 TIBU, meaning “to treat” in Swahili is a unique system developed for use by the Division of Leprosy, Tuberculosis and Lung Disease (DLTLD) in Kenya and was launched in November 2012 with support from TB CARE I. It specifically address challenges in data management and ensures the tracking and monitoring of all TB patient data throughout the country.
 Through three in country companies in combination with DLTLD, USAID and TB CARE I, the partnership of five separate entities has been successful in pulling their expertise together to develop a system that is simplifying health delivery services and providing an equitable platform for tackling TB.

 Measuring the Incidence of TB disease in Healthcare Workers

 We've just published our guide for monitoring the incidence of TB disease among healthcare workers.
 The guide addresses issues such as stigma and work discrimination, and also provides practical recommendations on how to establish an effective monitoring system.
 This document is the result of years of operational research as well as debates and discussions organized by the WHO and TB CARE partners.

 TB CARE I @ The Union Conference Asia/Pacific in Viet Nam